Child marriage in South Sudan: History of child marriage

-Post-Menstruation and Bride Price
+Post-menstruation and bride price

 There is no set age at which a girl is deemed ready to wed.
 The preferred time for a child to be married is based on her physical and sexual reproductive development.
-When a child menstruates and gets her "period," she is eligible to marry.
+When a child menstruates and gets her "period", she is eligible to marry.

-In South Sudan, youth must marry first and pay a dowry to be considered an adult.
+In South Sudan, youths must marry first and pay a dowry to be considered an adult.
 Dowry is the payment that is involved in child marriage.
-The groom pays dowry to the girl's family, and acceptable forms of payment include cattle, money, and cash.
-Cattle are vital for pastoralist communities in South Sudan and are used to indicate the wealth and status of individuals.
-As payment for the bride, the family may receive somewhere between ten to several hundred cows.
+The groom pays dowry to the girl's family, and acceptable forms of payment include cattle, money(cash).
+Cattles are vital for pastoralist communities in South Sudan and are used to indicate the wealth and status of individuals.
+As payment for the bride, the family may receive somewhere between ten and several hundred cows.
 The price of the bride varies on a multitude of things such as the bride's education, family, beauty, and community.

 Causes

 The cause of child marriage is for the family of the child pride to remain in good social standing and to have financial prosperity.
 This tradition is upheld by the families in order to keep their children safe and to prevent their daughter from conceiving children without being married.
 This idea protects the families' pride and honor.
 In a traditional society girls have an unequal dynamic, and males in the family make these decisions.
 Families also marry their children off at a young age to ensure their daughters have protection and security increasing their chances of survival.

 Traditional child marriage practices in South Sudan have been driven by gender and societal norms.
 As such, girls are determined to be of marriageable age by the age that their period starts, while men's readiness is determined by their ability to provide for their families.
 Families also decide how and when these marriages occur, as in these traditional societies it is often the case that the elders know the norms and expectations for the best.
 This allows them to have a greater say in marriages than the groom and bride who must have the consent of elders to enter or leave these marriages.

 Poverty plays a role in how young child brides get married off.
 Young girls are often married off to reduce financial stress for families, and for the chance at gaining a profit such as a dowry.
 When experiencing poverty, a dowry is often seen as the last chance for the rest of the family to survive.
-Often times the nations where families are prone to facing high rates of poverty are also undergoing conflict, which leads to higher rates of child marriage.
+Oftentimes the nations where families are prone to facing high rates of poverty are also undergoing conflict, which leads to higher rates of child marriage.
 The South Sudanese Civil War which has continued on since 2013 has led to instability throughout the nation, which has fueled poverty and forced migration.
 The financial instability drives marriage bargains where families can profit from marrying off their daughters instead of educating them.